ProFormA/proformaxml/Whitepaper_Submission.md

         The response should be in the form of an XML document.

-        Note that if the requested format is XML, the grader must include all files in the response document using the [embedded-file](Whitepaper_Introduction.md#the-embedded-file-element) element.
-This is because using the [attached-file](Whitepaper_Introduction.md#the-attached-file-element) and [attached-text-file](Whitepaper_Introduction.md#the-attached-text-file-element) elements would inevitably require the response document to be in the ZIP format.
+        Note that if the requested format is XML, the grader must include all files in the response document using the [embedded-bin-file](Whitepaper_Introduction.md#the-embedded-bin-file-element) or [embedded-txt-file](Whitepaper_Introduction.md#the-embedded-txt-file-element) elements.
+This is because using the [attached-bin-file](Whitepaper_Introduction.md#the-attached-bin-file-element) and [attached-txt-file](Whitepaper_Introduction.md#the-attached-txt-file-element) elements would inevitably require the response document to be in the ZIP format.

     * **zip**